-Krzysztof Maliszewski developed a standalone MCP Server for the Metals Tool within the chenrui333/homebrew-core repository, focusing on improving deployment flexibility and usability for end users.
-He implemented the installation flow for the MCP JAR and created a new executable script to facilitate independent server operation, decoupling the server from client tooling.
-This modular approach, using Ruby and leveraging DevOps and package management skills, reduced setup friction and enabled easier integration of Metals tooling in diverse environments.
-During this period, Krzysztof concentrated on feature delivery rather than bug fixes, laying a solid foundation for future enhancements to the project’s architecture.
+Developed and delivered a standalone MCP Server for the Metals Tool within the chenrui333/homebrew-core repository, focusing on improving deployment flexibility and usability for end users.
+The work involved implementing a new installation flow for the MCP JAR and creating an executable script to streamline server startup, allowing the server to operate independently from client tooling.
+This modular approach, utilizing Ruby and DevOps practices, reduced setup complexity and positioned the Metals tooling for easier integration across diverse environments.
+The month’s efforts centered on feature delivery rather than bug fixes, laying a solid foundation for future enhancements in package management and server deployment.

 March 2026: Delivered a standalone MCP Server for Metals Tool within chenrui333/homebrew-core, enabling users to run the MCP server independently.
 The release installs the MCP JAR and adds a new executable script to start the server, improving usability and deployment flexibility.
 No major bug fixes were documented this month; the focus was on feature delivery and laying groundwork for future enhancements.
 This modular addition reduces setup friction for end users and positions the Metals tooling for easier integration in diverse environments.